solaranamnesis/william-thomson/treatise-on-natural-philosophy-2/full-text-german.md

 Ge ee en nr

-*) Joule, „On the Changes of Temperature produced by the Rarefaction and Condensation of Air, Phil.
+*) Joule, "On the Changes of Temperature produced by the Rarefaction and Condensation of Air, Phil.
 Mag.
 1845.
-Thomson, „On a Method for Determining Experimentally the Heat evolved by the Compression of Air: Dynamical Theory of Heat, Part IV, Trans.
+Thomson, "On a Method for Determining Experimentally the Heat evolved by the Compression of Air: Dynamical Theory of Heat, Part IV, Trans.
 R. S. E., Session 1850 bis 1851; wieder abgedruckt in Phil.
 Mag.
-Joule and Thomson, „On the Thermal Effects of Fluids in Motion“, Trans.
+Joule and Thomson, "On the Thermal Effects of Fluids in Motion", Trans.
 R. S. London, Juni 1853 und Juni 1854.
-Joule and Thomson, „On the Alterations of Temperature accompanying Changes of Pressure in Fluids“, Pro- ceeding R. S. London, Juni 1857.
+Joule and Thomson, "On the Alterations of Temperature accompanying Changes of Pressure in Fluids", Pro- ceeding R. S. London, Juni 1857.

-**) „Theoretical Considerations regarding the Effect of Pressure in lowering the Freezing-Point of Water“, Trans.
+**) "Theoretical Considerations regarding the Effect of Pressure in lowering the Freezing-Point of Water", Trans.
 R. S. E., Jan.
 1849.
 ***) Proceedings R. S. E., Session 1849 bis 1850.